lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 The versioning state applies to all of the objects in that bucket.
 Keep in mind that storage costs are incurred for all objects in your bucket and all versions of those objects.
 To reduce your S3 bill, you may want to delete previous versions of your objects that are no longer in use.

-## Automate Tier Transitions
+## S3 Lifecycle

-If you keep manually changing your objects, you may want to look into automating this process using a lifecycle policy.
+Amazon S3 Lifecycle is a feature that enables you to manage your objects so that they are stored cost-effectively throughout their lifecycle.
+It is a set of rules that define actions that Amazon S3 applies to a group of objects.

-When you define a lifecycle policy configuration for an object or group of objects, you can choose to automate two actions: transition and expiration actions.
+There are two types of actions:

 - **Transition actions** are used to define when you should transition your objects to another storage class.
 - **Expiration actions** define when objects expire and should be permanently deleted.

 *For example, you might choose to transition objects to S3 Standard-IA storage class 30 days after you created them, or archive objects to the S3 Glacier storage class one year after creating them.*